Extracting precise data from in-the-field wool tuft tests

 Total sum of angular travel of each tuft over all frames

-Total sum of angular change in curvature (the two vectors as mentioned earlier) of each tuft over all frames
+Total sum of angular change in curvature of each tuft over all frames

 Angle of a window encompassing the median 50% of all instantaneous angles for each tuft